vfig/newbridge/readme_contest.txt

         be shown if the movie is missing or disabled.

     books/stoned4a
-        Copy of stock 'stoned4' art, but with the font size reduced from 45 pixels high to 30 pixels high, so that a little more text can fit.
-        Stone plaques, after all, don't normally have pages.
+        Copy of stock 'stoned4' art, unmodified except for reducing the font size from 45 pixels high to 30 pixels high, so that the crucial text can fit.
+(Stone plaques, after all, don't normally have pages.)

     fam/nubrij/grav2.pcx
         Unmodified copy of stock obj/txt/grav2.gif for use on world brushes.